Influenza information for health professionals

 Doctors should consider influenza in anyone with:

-• Fever greater than 38oC or a good history of fever (note: fever may be absent in older people)
+• fever greater than 38oC or a good history of fever (note: fever may be absent in older people)

 AND

-• Cough or sore throat, in the absence of any other explanation for symptoms.
+• cough or sore throat, in the absence of any other explanation for symptoms.

 Most people with uncomplicated influenza recover within a week, although the cough and fatigue may last longer.